SNAP Benefits in New Mexico: How to Apply and Qualify

 Eligibility Criteria for SNAP in New Mexico

-Residency Requirements: You must live in New Mexico and apply for benefits through the state's Health Care Authority.
+Residency Requirements: You must live in New Mexico to apply for and receive benefits in the state.

 Citizenship Status: At least one person in your household must be a U.S. citizen or a qualified non-citizen, and all members must provide a Social Security number.

-Work Requirements: Most adults must register for work, and starting in 2025, able-bodied adults without dependents in certain counties face updated requirements.
+Work Requirements: Most adults must register for work, and able-bodied adults without dependents in certain counties face updated work rules to maintain SNAP benefits eligibility for New Mexico.

-Special Conditions: Different rules for income and assets apply to households with seniors or people with disabilities, and students must meet specific exemptions to qualify.
+Special Conditions: Households with seniors or members with disabilities have different asset rules, and students enrolled in higher education must meet specific exemptions to qualify.

 Download Benny app to save on groceries